Terms of Business

 We are entitled to keep any of your property which is in our possession, including legal and other documentation, while money is owing to us.
 This is known as a lien.
 Upon payment in full, we will return them to you at your request.

-We will normally credit you with interest on any funds we hold in our client account on your behalf, in accordance with our professional rules.
-Interest will accrue at the rate payable by our bank on instant access deposits.
+We will normally credit you with interest on any funds we hold in our client accounts on your behalf, in accordance with our professional rules and interest policy.
+Interest will accrue at the rate prescribed in our interest policy.
 This may be less than the rate at which you could have invested the money yourself.
-You agree that interest amounting to less than £50 will not be paid to you.
+You agree that interest amounting to less than £125 will not be paid to you.

-If we receive a charge from our Bank for holding and or handling your money we reserve the right to pass this charge on to you subject to giving you the appropriate notice.
+If we receive a charge from our Bank for holding and or handling your money we reserve the right to pass this charge on to you.

 A copy of our interest policy is available upon request.

-“Conflict of Interest” means a situation where our separate duties to act in the best interests of two or more clients conflict.
+“Conflict of Interest” means a situation where our duty to act in the best interests of a client conflicts with either our own interests or those of another client.

 We may act for parties engaged in activities similar to or competitive with yours.

-Once we have agreed to act for you in relation to a Matter, we will not act for a third party in relation to the same Matter if there is a Conflict of Interest between that third party’s interests and your interests.
+Once we have agreed to act for you in relation to a Matter, we will not act for a third party in relation to the same Matter if there is a Conflict of Interest or a significant risk of a Conflict of Interest between that third party’s interests and your interests.

 Instructions Creating a Conflict of Interest

-We may decline to act for you where accepting your instructions would create a Conflict of Interest or cause us to break an existing agreement with a third party.
+We may decline to act for you where accepting your instructions would create a Conflict of Interest or a significant risk of a Conflict of Interest.

 Where our professional rules allow, and subject to satisfying the requirements of those rules (for example by implementing an information barrier), we may act for you and another client where a Conflict of Interest would otherwise exist, provided that we have the informed consent of both parties, evidenced in writing.